Updated: Nov 14, 2021

 “The foolish and wicked practice of profane cursing and swearing is a vice so mean and low that every person of sense and character detests and despises it.”- George Washington

 Boy does this one strike home!
-Stings to be called foolish, wicked and low, but, in my heart of hearts, I know he speaks truth.
-Particularly for those that call themselves Christians-how can we truly reflect our beliefs when we allow profane language to gush from our mouths?
+Stings to be called foolish, wicked and low.
+Yet, in my heart of hearts, I know he speaks truth.

-The Bible is very clear on this topic:
+The Bible is crystal clear on this topic:

 “A good man brings good things out of the good stored up in him, and an evil man brings evil things out of the evil stored up in him.
 But I tell you that everyone will have to give account on the Day of Judgment for every careless word they have spoken.”- Matthew 12:35-36

-So, the words we speak are a reflection of our heart, character and beliefs and one day we will be judged for them!
+The words we speak are a reflection of our heart, character and belief and one day we will be judged for them!

 3. Negative Speech

 According to Andrew Newberg, M.D. and Mark Robert Waldman, words can literally change your brain and impact your health.
 In their book, Words Can Change Your Brain, negative words trigger stress-producing hormones and neurotransmitters.
-These chemicals immediately interrupt the normal functioning of your brain, impairing logic, reason, language processing, and communication.
+These chemicals immediately interrupt the normal functioning of your brain.
 Negative words increase stress and anxiety and can cause lasting damage to your memory, feelings and emotions.
 They even argue that habitual use or exposure to negative words can disrupt your sleep, your appetite, and your ability to experience long-term happiness and satisfaction.